The Function of the Second Postulate in Special Relativity

 The structure of special relativity itself reveals this twin aspect, for the postulate of isotropy is clearly meant to be nomological.
 In the derivation of the Lorentz transformations (whether generalized or not) it is applied to the axes themselves, or equivalently, to the frames of reference, where these are supposed to extend over the entire universe.
 Again, whether such a supposition holds in practice is a different matter.
 General relativity restricts the postulates of special relativity to local frames only.
 This represents a limitation on the empirical adequacy of special relativity in our world, not a limitation on the use of these postulates within the formal structure of the theory.

 On the other hand, the postulate of the constancy of the speed of light decrees (among other things) a certain systemic isotropy, namely, that all light signals propagate at the same speed in all directions, for all states of the emitting body.
 Obviously, the nomological isotropy of the laws that is assumed in the derivation of the Lorentz transformations is insufficient to guarantee this particular property of light.
-Even when allied with the principle of relativity and space-time homogeneity, we only obtain that \textit{some} velocity $k^{-1/2}$ must exhibit such invariance, but this limit velocity need not be related to light (though of course it turns out be so in our world).
+Even when isotropy is allied with the principle of relativity and space-time homogeneity, we only obtain that \textit{some} velocity $\left( \dfrac{1}{k^{1/2}} \right)$ must exhibit such invariance, but this limit velocity need not be related to light (though of course it turns out be so in our world).